A warm welcome to our reading information page from our subject leader Miss Wood.

 On the page below you will find information about our whole school approaches to reading.
 More detailed information about what your child will be learning in reading this year can be found on your child's class page.

-For information about the wonderful readers we have in school aswell as any current initiatives or challenges, please click the link below to visit our Reading Champions page.
+For information about the wonderful readers we have in school aswell as any current initiatives or challenges, please click the links below.

 Watch the video below to see our reading bear: Goldie.